 - Disability (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEN)

 - Attendance and Punctuality

 - Health and Welfare

 - FAL

 - Being in receipt of Pupil Premium Grant

 - Being a Looked After Child

-- Being a child of a Serviceman/woman
+Being a child of a Serviceman/woman

-Currently there are 38 children on the school's SEND register recognised as needing SEN support, provision which is additional to or different from that of their peers.
+For the 2017-2018 academic year there were 38 children on the school's SEND register recognised as needing SEN support, provision which is additional to or different from that of their peers.
 This consists of 5 children with EHCP's/Statements.